-Divinity: Original Sin II has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Divinity: Original Sin II, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Divinity: Original Sin II which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Divinity: Original Sin II, and offer accessibility features for Communication:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.

 Windows has extensive accessibility features.
 Some, like colour correction, work with games.
 Lots of accessibility software can be used with PC games, from voice recognition to input device emulators.

 PlayStation 4 has a range of accessibility settings.
 Some are system only, some work in games (invert colours and button mapping).

 Xbox One has a system features, the excellent co-pilot share controls mode and adaptive controller support for all games.

 iOS has a very extensive suite of accessibility settings including ways to navigate with voice and comprehensive screen reading, though most of the features don't work with games.